Kinetic route to helicity-constrained decay: Magnetic-helicity evolution at subion scales

-supported in the EDR by the divergence of the electron pressure tensor $\pmb{\Pi}_e$ and by electron inertia.
+supported in the EDR by the divergence of the electron pressure tensor $\pmb{\Pi}_e$ and by electron inertia~\footnote{In the numerical diagnostics, we evaluate $\mathbf{E}^{\prime}$ directly from the simulation fields as $\mathbf{E}^{\prime} = \mathbf{E} + \mathbf{u}_e \times \mathbf{B}/c$; Eq.~\ref{eq:Ohm} is used to identify the kinetic terms supporting $\mathbf{E}^{\prime}$, not as the numerical prescription for computing it.}.
 Here, $e > 0$ and $\mathbf{u}_e$ is the electron flow.
-In our simulations, during the interactions of coherent structures at sub-ion scales and near $d_e = (m_e c^2/4\pi n e^2)^{1/2}$, the electron skin-depth or inertial length, regions identified operationally as EDR-like exhibit a statistical association between the sign of $\mathbf{E} \cdot \mathbf{B}$ and structure handedness as measured by a current helicity proxy~\citep{Seehafer1990,Hagino2004,Pevtsov2014}, e.g. $\mathbf{J} \cdot \mathbf{B}$ or~\citep[e.g.,][]{Woltjer1958_a,Taylor1986,Wiegelmann2012}
+In our simulations, during the interactions of coherent structures at subion scales and near $d_e = (m_e c^2/4\pi n e^2)^{1/2}$, the electron skin depth or inertial length, regions identified operationally as EDR-like exhibit a statistical association between the sign of $\mathbf{E} \cdot \mathbf{B}$ and structure handedness as measured by a current-helicity proxy~\citep{Seehafer1990,Hagino2004,Pevtsov2014}, e.g., $\mathbf{J} \cdot \mathbf{B}$ or~\citep[e.g.,][]{Woltjer1958_a,Taylor1986,Wiegelmann2012}